-Because the run-up to Christmas is never too kind on your bank balance, and you can now get more for your money than ever before, we have rounded up some of the best tech, music and film gifts available for under £50, including budget headphones, tablets, one of the best 4K Blu-ray releases of the year, and even – wait for it – a USB data and power noise filter.
+The run-up to Christmas is never kind on your bank balance, but the good news is that your money now buys more than ever in the tech sphere.
+To help you choose the ideal affordable present, we've rounded up some of the best music and film gifts available for under £50, including budget headphones, tablets, one of the best 4K Blu-ray releases of the year, and even – wait for it – a USB data and power noise filter.

-Naturally we've chucked in some 2019 What Hi-Fi?
-Award winners for good measure, and with prices likely to fall during Black Friday and Cyber Monday, all our suggestions come complete with the best prices on the internet...
+Naturally we've chucked in some 2020 What Hi-Fi?
+Award winners for good measure, and the best part?
+All our suggestions come complete with the best prices on the internet...

 Amazon Fire TV Stick 4K video streamer